Kanti Bhatt

 Kanti Bhatt (15 July 1931 – 4 August 2019) was an Indian author, journalist and columnist who is estimated to have written more than 45,000 columns in several Gujarati publications.
 Bhatt became a journalist in 1966 and served as the subeditor of Vyapar in 1967.
 He later became a freelance journalist and wrote columns for several Gujarati publications including Chitralekha, Mumbai Samachar, Janshakti, Sandesh, Yuva Darshan and Jansatta.
 He worked in Kenya for some time in 1977.
 He was an investigative journalist and also wrote daily columns titled Aaspaas and Chetnani Kshane in Divya Bhaskar.

 Early life

-Kanti Bhatt was born on 15 July 1931 in Sachra village in Bhavnagar State (now in Gujarat, India) to Hargovindbhai and Premkunwar.
+Kanti Bhatt was born on 15 July 1931 in Sathra village in Bhavnagar State (now in Gujarat, India) to Hargovindbhai and Premkunwar.
 His family belonged to the Zanzmer village of Bhavnagar district in the Saurashtra region of Gujarat.
 He had four brothers and three sisters.
 Bhatt was an editor of a magazine titled Zankar at a high school in Mahuva.
 He earned a bachelor of commerce degree from the Maharaja Sayajirao University of Baroda in 1952.